offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 A value of ...

- * `IfNotPresent` only downloads the image if its not already locally present on the node.
+ * `IfNotPresent` only downloads the image if it's not already locally present on the node.
  * `Always` always downloads the image.
  * `Never` never downloads the image (will fail if image does not exist locally on the node).